STUkh/generator-angular-webpack-es6/README.md

 >   **Workaround**: Use ```import * as variable from "package" ``` instead of ```import variable from "package" ```

+> * **Problem**: Webpack3: ExtractTextPlugin and file-loader do not work with the use syntax.
+[Link to the issue](https://github.com/webpack/extract-text-webpack-plugin/issues/275).

 ### Contribute

 ##### If you want to contribute: